 To keep the vinaigrette on the tomato avocado salad from running amok on the plates, I corralled it in little individual ramekins.
 Since my only deviled egg plates are Easter-themed, I used a long serving tray instead.

 I carved off the peel of a big tomato with a paring knife to make the big tomato rose.
-Kenji then assisted in making carrot and daikon radish flowers with the vegetable curler.
+We then madecarrot and daikon radish flowers with the vegetable curler.
 I learned something cool.
 If your vegetable that you are curling is really big and produces a wide peel, you can slice your finished flower into two parts and stuff the small part into the big part as the “center” of the flower.
 Look at the carrot flower on the pork loin picture to see what I mean.

 I trekked out to the herb garden to get rosemary to garnish the pork, parsley to top the deviled eggs, chives to go with the spaghetti squash, a little oregano for the chicken chunks, basil for the tomatoes and to add a little color on other platters.
 Small peppers from the garden added another pop of color.